The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 Schools that run the graduated approach well find EHCP requests straightforward, because the evidence already exists.
 Schools that treat APDR as a termly tick-box exercise find themselves scrambling to assemble retrospective evidence, often unsuccessfully.
 The graduated approach is, among other things, your EHCP insurance policy.
 Do it properly from the start.

 The graduated approach is conceptually simple.
 Execution is where things go wrong.
-Here are the most frequent mistakes, drawn from inspection findings, SENCo feedback and classroom practice.
+Here are the most frequent mistakes, drawn from inspection findings, SENCo feedback and classroom practise.

 1. Vague Targets